Having a day dedicated to feet might seem like a strange concept, but surprisingly, it does exist. 23 January is National Measure Your Feet Day.

 This day was created as an opportunity for you to give your feet a little more attention.
 People rarely think about their feet, but they are a vital part of our everyday lives and require as much – if not more! – care as any other part of our bodies.

 The story behind National Measure Your Feet Day originates in ancient Iceland.
 Ancient Icelanders spent most of their free time either bowling or ‘shelbing’.
 Shelbing is high-fiving with your feet!
-When spring, a time known for extreme rainstorms in Iceland, rolled round, the natives would run into their huts, and celebrate the rain by measuring their feet and then pairing off.
+When spring, a time known for extreme rainstorms in Iceland, rolled around, the natives would run into their huts, and celebrate the rain by measuring their feet and then pairing off.
 Shelbing was a customary way to celebrate the rainstorms.
 Soon enough world leaders caught wind of this customary tradition and found a way to commemorate it.

 One of the best ways to keep your feet healthy and prevent problems from occurring is to ensure you have shoes that actually fit.
 If you are experiencing foot pain, whether it’s cramping in your toes or heel pain, it could be because you are wearing the wrong size shoe.
 If shoes are too tight or even too loose it can create bothersome problems for your feet.